aspiers/openstack-summit-2016-austin-project-creation/markdown/life-after-creating-your-project.md

 <p style="position: absolute; left: 65%; top: 30%; font-size: 7em;">+2</p>

 Note:
-- When you have created a project, you are responsible for deciding not only what gets merged, but also who else will be in the core reviewer's team.
+- When you have created an OpenStack project, you are responsible for approving changes for merge via +2, but also who else will be in the core reviewer's team with the rights to give +2.
+This team will probably need membership changes over time.

 <!-- .slide: data-state="normal" id="other-votes" data-timing="60" -->
 ## Other review mechanisms

 *   -2: core veto (try to avoid!)
-*   +1 workflow
+*   +1 workflow: merge it!
-*   -1 workflow
+*   -1 workflow: draft or WIP
 *   0

 <p style="margin-top: 2em">